The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Model fitting

 \section{Model fitting}

-In principle, it is best to fit models directly to the calibrated visibilities, instead of the cleaned images, to avoid any effects introduced by the deconvolution (e.g \citealt{marti-vidal2014}).
-However, the amount of data processed in this work make visibility fitting impractical.
-We therefore decided to fit models to the cleaned images.
-Using the images is faster mainly because we can work on a small subimage encompassing each source.
-This makes the fitting very quick, a few seconds per source.
-However, since the sources are smaller than or comparable to the synthesised beam, sub-pixel accuracy is required to avoid the fitting algorithm converging to local minima.
-This can be achieved by fitting the data to analytical models in Fourier space, although using a Fourier transform of the cleaned image instead of the measured visibilities themselves.
+In this work we fit models of sources to CLEAN images.
+In principle, it is best to fit models directly to the calibrated visibilities to avoid any effects introduced by the deconvolution (for example\citealt{marti-vidal2014}).
+However, visibility fitting of multiple nearby sources involve simultaneous fitting of all parameters for all sources.
+Because of the large number of sources in Arp 220, and the large number of datasets analysed in this work, simultaneous visibility fitting is not feasable.
+We therefore decided to fit models to the CLEAN images, which allows us to work on a small subimage encompassing each source.
+We decided to use least-squares (LS) optimisation to find the optimal model for each source.
+We verified the validity of this approach by comparing it with visibility fitting of simulated data, see appendix \ref{sect:fitsim}.
 Below we describe in detail how the fitting was done for each source.
+We note that the Python code used to do the fitting is available via the CDS as described in \ref{app:cds}.